auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 ---
-description: Learn how to use SAML Single Sign-On (SSO) with Auth0 as both the Service Provider and Identity Provider, using two Auth0 tenants, allowing you to test your Auth0 SAML without configuring another provider to do so.
+description: Learn how to use SAML Single Sign-on (SSO) with Auth0 as both the Service Provider and Identity Provider, using two Auth0 tenants, allowing you to test your Auth0 SAML without configuring another provider to do so.
 toc: true
 topics:
   - saml